-The U.S. Departments of Education (ED) and Health and Human Services (HHS) have issued a policy statement on the implementation of effective family engagement practices from the early years to the early grades.
+On May 5, 2016, the U.S. Departments of Education (ED) and Health and Human Services (HHS) have issued a policy statement on the implementation of effective family engagement practices from the early years to the early grades.

 ED and HHS have established the Early Learning Interagency Policy Board (IPB) to develop policy recommendations and improve program coordination and quality across federally funded early learning and development programs serving children from birth through age eight.
 Previously, ED and HHS have released policy statements on Expulsion and Suspension Polices in Early Childhood Settings and Inclusion of Children with Disabilities in Early Childhood Programs based on public comments received.

 It is the Departments' position that strong family engagement is central in promoting children's healthy development and wellness, including:

 supporting academic achievement in elementary school and beyond.